 The agreement considers it necessary and mandatory to have 100% coverage of fishing activities as of 1 January 2015 and extends the 100% coverage to supply vessels as of 1 January 2017.
-This coverage rate complies with the requirements of the WCPFC and the IATTC and goes well beyond the current requirements set by the ICCAT (10%) and the IOTC (5%).
+This coverage rate complies with the requirements of the WCPFC, IATTC and ICCAT and goes well beyond the current requirements set by the IOTC (5%).
 The information gathered during fishing trips to verify good practices compliance is recorded by specifically trained scientific observers, and more recently, also by electronic monitoring systems (EMS) validated and approved by scientific bodies.
 Either way, the purse seiner fleet must still maintain the minimum required human observer coverage required by each RMFO.
 The coverage for auxiliary vessels may be provided entirely by electronic observers due to the reduced space in these vessels.

-5. Training for fishing masters, crew and scientific observers
+5. Training for fishing masters, crew, and scientific observers

-The professional fishing crew (both officers and deck crew) and the scientific observers on board are all trained specifically on the items covered in this code of good practices.
+The professional fishing crew (both officers and deck crew) and the scientific observers on board are all trained specifically on the items covered in this Code of Good Practices.
 They are especially taught on the manoeuvres for handling and releasing marine species and the correct construction and use of FADs.
-Similarly, the code encourages the training of scientific observers to collect high-quality data, and thus it works to develop appropriate local and third-country observer training.
-Training periods are also used as follow-ups to evaluate each programme and learn about any difficulties that may have arisen.
+Similarly, the Code encourages the training of scientific observers to collect high-quality data, and thus it works to develop appropriate local and third-country observer training.
+Training periods are also used as follow-ups to evaluate each programme and learn about any difficulties that may arise.

-6. Scientific verification of activities related with Good Practices and continuous follow-up by a steering committee
+6. Scientific verification of activities related with the Code of Good Practices and continuous follow-up by a steering committee formation so it can be analysed on a per-vessel and per-trip basis.

-All activities mentioned in this document are verified by an independent and trusted scientific organisation that tries to guarantee the program's correct functioning.
-The scientific organisation works to gather and compile the data collected by all the different observer organisations involved and process that information so it can be analysed on a per-vessel and per-trip basis.
 The results are used to make biannual compliance reports and provide specific advice when necessary.
-The results are utilized to continuously improve the good practice code, by specific advice and decisions agreed by a Steering Committee.
-This Committee will meet half-yearly to examine how the code is applied, find practical solutions for both punctual or structural problems and keep the programme updated, always following the recommendations and suggestions of the scientific advisors.
+The results are utilized to continuously improve the Code of Good Practices, by specific advice and decisions agreed by a Steering Committee.
+This Committee meets every semester to examine how the cCde is applied, find practical solutions for both punctual or structural problems and keep the programme updated, always following the recommendations and suggestions of the scientific advisors.